jteijema/synergy-simulations-website/README.md

 # synergy-simulations
 [![img](https://zenodo.org/badge/DOI/10.5281/zenodo.10841480.svg)](https://doi.org/10.5281/zenodo.10841480)

+Looking for the data behind the figures?
+Check out the DataVerse repo: [doi.org/10.34894/NYFSJY](https://doi.org/10.34894/NYFSJY)

 This repo serves as the output webserver for the ASReview Simulation Project, which uses a Docker image to run large-scale ASReview simulations.
 This repository only hosts the webserver, which is used to display the results of the simulations.
 The images are hosted on a separate persistent host, together with the simulation results.

 The Docker image is hosted on Docker Hub, and can be found at [jteijema/asreview-simulation-project](https://github.com/jteijema/asreview-simulation-project).